Interchange (de Kooning)

-Interchange, also known as Interchanged, is an abstract expressionist oil painting on canvas by Dutch-American painter Willem de Kooning (1904–1997).
+Interchange, also known as Interchanged, is a 1955 abstract expressionist oil painting on canvas by Dutch-American painter Willem de Kooning (1904–1997).
 Like Jackson Pollock, de Kooning was one of the early artists of the abstract expressionism movement, the first American modern art movement.
 The painting measures 200.7 by 175.3 cm and was completed in 1955.
 It marked the transition of the subjects of de Kooning's paintings from women to abstract urban landscapes.
-It reflects a transition in de Kooning's painting technique due the influence of artist Franz Kline, who inspired de Kooning to paint with quickly made gestural marks as opposed to violent brush strokes.
+It reflects a transition in de Kooning's painting technique due to the influence of artist Franz Kline, who inspired de Kooning to paint with quickly made gestural marks as opposed to violent brush strokes.
 The painting features a fleshy pink mass at its center, representing a seated woman.

-Originally sold by the artist in 1955 for $4,000, it was sold by the David Geffen Foundation to Kenneth C. Griffin for $300 million in September 2015, then ranking it first on the list of most expensive paintings.
+Originally sold by the artist in 1955 for $4,000, it was sold by the David Geffen Foundation to Kenneth C. Griffin for $300 million in September 2015, then ranking it second on the list of most expensive paintings.

-It has been on loan at the Art Institute of Chicago.
+It was later on loan at the Art Institute of Chicago, but by 2024 was no longer there.
 It is now ranked second on the list of most expensive paintings, only surpassed by Leonardo da Vinci’s Salvator Mundi, which sold for $450.3 million in November 2017.